Female Coffee Processors in Ghana: There’s a whole lot of Coffee at Farida’s!

 processes mainly coffee, with add-on yields like soya beans, rice and wheat which she processes into tom brown, a popular African multigrain cereal powder.
 Hajia Farida is a beneficiary of RDF’s line of credit made available to the agriculture and renewable energy sectors.
 At about the age of 25, Hajia was groomed into this business by an older woman and 19 years on, she has never looked back.

-Emmanuel Kodwo Sackey, the Head of Operations, Programmes and Partnership and the rest of the visiting team from RDF, could not help but have a feel of these brown granules and take in deep breaths of the savour of some freshly roasted beans.
+Emmanuel Kodwo Sackey, the Head of Operations, Programmes and Partnerships at RDF Ghana and the rest of the visiting team, could not help but have a feel of these brown granules and take in deep breaths of the savour of some freshly roasted beans.

 Hajia purchases about 10 tons of coffee beans weekly during the harvest season which starts from December to March.
-Hajia sources most of her coffee beans from Kwahu-Bepong in the Eastern Region.
-After buying the beans, Hajia roasts, grinds and bags them for sale.
+She sources most of her coffee beans from Kwahu-Bepong in the Eastern Region.
+After buying the beans, She roasts, grinds and bags them for sale.

 Speaking on the production process, Hajia said,